Seven Network Logo

-Although the Seven Network logo is made up of simple elements, it has a deep meaning.
-This is not just a set of figures but one of the main symbols of Australian pop culture because the Seven channel is central to television in Australia.
-And his identity is partly dedicated to his native country.
+Although the Seven Network logo is composed of simple elements, it holds a deep meaning.
+This is not just a set of figures but one of the main symbols of Australian pop culture, as the Seven channel is a central part of Australian television.
+His identity is partly tied to his native country.

 Seven Network: Brand overview